salarkhan/git-team/implementation.md

     * Pear passes `--quiet` to suppress unnecessary additional information that is sent to stdout. #RuleOfSilence
     * Pear passes `--allow-empty` because while the initial commit is ok with an empty commit if passed `allow-empty`, the amended commit is not.

-#libexec
+# libexec
 Pear believes in single responsibility.
-In order to achieve this, each piece of functionality lives in a self contained program.
-Each of these programs lives in libexec.
+In order to achieve this, each piece of functionality lives in a self contained program within libexec.